The Inner Workings of My Breakdown (a Dream)

 Instinctively, I respond –

-All the Law and the Prophets hang on these two commandments - love God and love others.
+Jesus said all the Law and the Prophets hang on these two commandments - love God and love others.

 He is dressed in a robe dipped in blood, and his name is the Word of God.
 Coming out of his mouth is a sharp sword with which to strike down the nations.
 He treads the winepress of the fury of the wrath of God Almighty.